Frequently asked about the Kempton Park Proposal

 Are you considering anything similar at your other racecourses?

-No – actually they will all benefit from increased investment.
+No and they will all benefit from increased investment.
 The circumstances at Kempton Park are entirely unique and there are no similar plans elsewhere in our group.
 After careful consideration we believe submitting Kempton Park for potential development in the future is the right move to unlock significant capital to invest in British Racing and because we can protect the Jumps programme, create what we want to become Europe’s leading all-weather course and still have monies left over for projects to enhance our sport.
 This is truly a once-in-a-generation opportunity.

 What will happen to the team at Kempton Park?